 This ‘exploding’ indoor firework is a super fun firework craft children can make to celebrate 4th July, Diwali, Bonfire Night or as party of a circus-themed party.

 Emi Howe joins us today to share this simple firework craft inspired by her body confidence picture book Don’t Go Knocking at the Circus Door.
-Look out for more details of Emi’s book and wellbeing resources coming soon.

 :: Cardboard tubes one larger, one smaller.
 We’ve used the inner of a kitchen/gift wrapping paper and an inner of a cling film / saran wrap.
 You can also buy these from craft stores.